microchip-pic-avr-examples/dspic33a-curiosity-data-eeprom-emulation-demo/README.md

 ## Accessing Data EEPROM Emulation Library

-*Note:* More MCC Melody devices support will be added in future releases.

 | Device Family         | Procedure                  |
 | -----------           | -----------                |
 | Devices supported on Melody| 1.
 Create project <br> 2.
 Launch MCC <br> 3.
 "Data EEPROM Emulation Library "will be available under "Libraries", if not available use content manager to download it. <br>  <img src="images/DEEMelody.jpg" width="600">       |